graphile/graphql-toe/README.md

 ## History

-Version 0.1.0 of this module was released from the San Francisco Centre the day after GraphQLConf 2024, following many fruitful discussions around nullability.
+Version 0.1.0 of this module was released from San Francisco the day after GraphQLConf 2024, following many fruitful discussions around nullability.

 Version 1.0.0 of this module was released just before GraphQLConf 2025, as the result of what we call Conference-Driven Development.